What is the primary objective of HIPAA training?

 Ethical ResponsibilityEmphasize the ethical duty of healthcare providers to protect patient privacy and maintain the integrity of the healthcare profession.

-Data IntegrityStress the significance of preserving the accuracy and consistency of patient data, enhancing the quality of care and operational efficiency.
+Data IntegrityStress the importance of preserving the accuracy and consistency of patient data, enhancing the quality of care and operational efficiency.

-Security AwarenessEquip healthcare professionals with the knowledge and skills necessary to implement stringent security measures and prevent unauthorized access to electronic PHI (ePHI).
+Security AwarenessEquip healthcare professionals with the knowledge and skills necessary to implement strict security measures and prevent unauthorized access to electronic PHI (ePHI).

 Preventing Data BreachesTrain healthcare personnel to identify and mitigate security risks, reducing the likelihood of data breaches and their associated consequences.